colinw10/huddl-app/BACKEND_README.md

 # Backend Guide

-This is the Django REST API for HUDDL.
+This is the Django REST API for NUMENEON.

 ---